marksherif/marksherif.github.io/README.md

 The whats up, i'm Mark website
 ======

+Head on over to https://marksherif.github.io/ to checkout my unparalleled frontend skills.

 # 1. Remarks

 Still under construction, but the important stuff is there :muscle:

-I'm a terrible frontend developer so bare with me here, i'm still building this stuff and quite frankly divs and doodads aren't really my thing :)
+TERRIBLE with the frontend stuff so bare with me here, divs and doodads aren't really my thing :)

 # 2. Acknowledgments